 “I am really excited about not just the growth of our own app, but how we can help other companies achieve really interesting things that have just never been done before, with location awareness, contextual awareness, pro-active notifications about things - you know, that’s the stuff that gets us really excited.”
-The part of the speech Dennis Crowley gave in 2009 for TechCrunch on Foursquare, which clearly represents the value this application delivers.
+The part of the speech Dennis Crowley gave in 2009 for TechCrunch on Foursquare, clearly represents the value this application delivers.
 Firstly appeared on the market in 2009, and due to innovative GPS feature and geo-location functions in 2011 application has hit the point of 7 million users.
 The awesome pin about the Foursquare was it’s perfect timing - it came to be delivered right when the first iPhone was released, aiming to take advantage of the new smartphone market.
-Awesomely enough, these numbers have significantly grown since that time - the research suggests that the amount of active users has evolved for 55 millions!
+Awesomely enough, these numbers have significantly grown since that time - the research suggests that the amount of active users has evolved to 55 million!
 So what is it that keeps people Foursquaring everywhere?

-LBS as the user’s LSD.
+LBS as the user’s LSD

-One of the main ingredients Foursquare service is built on is a location-based service, the one that allows to use the geographical position of the mobile device to navigate users.
+One of the main ingredients Foursquare service is built on is a location-based service, the one that allows using the geographical position of the mobile device to navigate users.
 When I say “service”, I truly mean Foursquare to be one - as they obtain their own API service with tons of data about various places and rates those places have.
 Geolocation is formed out of three key elements which are:

 GPS (so-called GPS-tracking)

 Various controllers (aerometer, hydroscope etc.)